razorheadfx/mdlog/README.md

 # mdlog - markdown logbook/journaling made easier

 ## TODO
 - Keep in touch with people: draw names from a csv file named ```people.csv``` (if it exists) and randomly adds them as call todos for generated templates
+  - use the current timestamp as seed for the rng
+  - 35% chance for a call; uniform probability for each person

 ```
 # people.csv
 # \n used as delimiter